This is a programme designed by you and your personal tutor. The course is intensive and requires full commitment.

 Face-to-face lessons are normally required for your assignments.
-However, due to the changes in teaching situations caused by Covid-19, Cambridge English are allowing assessment of teaching delivered online via certain online platforms on courses starting before 31st May 2021.
+However, due to the changes in teaching situations caused by Covid-19, Cambridge English are allowing either face to face, online or streamed assessment for courses starting in 2022.
 For more information, please read more or contact us.

 " The online tutor guidance and feedback was of excellent quality: very precise and straight to the point.
 "Cristina - 2020

 " I have become more confident and have learnt not to depend on the coursebooks as much as I used to.
 "Participant - 2020

 It is recommended that a DELTA Module 2 candidate should EITHER be a graduate OR have a previous teaching qualification (e.g. CELTA), plus at least TWO years’ full-time teaching experience (i.e. 1,200 hours) within the past five years.
 Ideally, this teaching experience should include a range of levels and contexts.
 It is also recommended that the candidate has successfully completed Delta Modules 1.